 🛑 If you have shoulder injuries, you should avoid this exercise.
 If you experience any sharp pain during the bench press, stop the exercise immediately.

 Dumbbell Chest Press Mistakes

-- Moving the bar over the head or neck: The path of the bar shouldn’t be over the head/neck area when racking, unracking, or throughout the exercise.
-This is unsafe and dangerous.
-Plus, moving the weight toward the head, not keeping it at chest level, removes the emphasis away from the chest muscles.
+- Moving the Dumbbells Toward the Upper Torso: The path of the dumbbells is at chest level – it shouldn’t be over the head/neck area.
+This is unsafe.
+It also removes the emphasis away from the chest muscles.

-- Locking elbows suddenly: Avoid locking the elbows out explosively or locking them at the top.
-It’s not good for the elbow or shoulder joints.
+- Locking Your Elbows: Avoid locking your elbows out or just locking them at the top.
+This can injure your elbows or shoulder joints.

-- Pressing your head into the bench: Pushing your head into the bench to help move weight up stresses the neck muscles instead of the intended pectorals.
-Keep your head flat on the bench and soft.
+- Pressing Your Head onto the Bench: Sometimes when people are lifting heavy loads, they push their heads onto the bench to help move the weight up.
+This stresses the neck muscles unnecessarily.
+Keep your head flat on the bench without pressing down.

 Dumbbell Chest Press Video

 You can complete your chest workout by performing the following exercises: